mars0i/popco/README.md

 #### How to read POPCO's source code

 I suggest starting with popco.lisp.
-A good starting point is the function `run-population-once`.
+A good starting point for reading is the function `run-population-once`.
 You'll also want to reference variables.lisp along the way.
 Note that start.lisp loads all of the lisp files that make up POPCO.